36th Bienal de São Paulo

 Henriette Gallus · strategy and communications advisor

-André Pitol, Leonardo Matsuhei · curatorial assistance
+André Pitol, Leonardo Matsuhei · deputy co-curators

 Architecture and Exhibition Design